Posted 05.14.2022 by Josh Krakauer

 These can be your investors, the President or VP of your business, or even your clients, if you work in an agency setting.
 Your team stakeholders would most likely be invited to one of the four core ceremonies, Demo, over the other ceremonies.
 Even then, it’s considered optional to extend that invite each week.

-Probably the easiest of the four core ceremonies to incorporate into your routine is the Daily Standup, a 15-minute status check with your entire team.
-At the same time each day, team members will answer three key questions in effort to promote task transparency and to discuss obstacles that might be in their way to complete those tasks.
+Probably the easiest of the four core ceremonies to incorporate into your routine is the Daily Standup, a quick huddle and status check with your team.
+At the same time each day (consistency is key), team members will answer three key questions in effort to promote task transparency and to discuss obstacles that might get in their way of completing those tasks.

 Team members should answer these three questions everyday:

-Since Agile methodology supports visualization of tasks and goals in a Sprint, using a scrum board or a digital alternative like Trello to track tasks is crucial.
-In addition to answering the three questions during your Daily Standup, you will move cards/ sticky notes that are either physically up on a scrum / kanban board in your office, or on Trello.
-Your task cards/sticky notes/ Trello cards will move from stage-to-stage (ex. to-do, doing, done) based on the status of that task.
+In addition to answering the three questions during your Daily Standup, you will move cards/ sticky notes that are either physically up on a scrum / kanban board in your office, or virtually.
+Your task cards will move from stage-to-stage (ex. to-do, doing, done) based on the status of that task.

 For a more in-depth look into how we host Daily Standups, check out our blog below.